By Ray Schultz

 Shrage was used to this kind of controversy.
 He had been criticized for starting the Macabees, even within his own synagogue. “’What are you doing?’ they said.
 ‘The goyim are gonna say this, the goyim are going to say that.’
 There was so much concern about the goyim.
 Well, I like to get along with the goyim, I like the goyim.
 I’m part of this society, I’m an American.
 But damnit, I can’t go around doing things to please other people when I’m being stepped on.”

-Shrage went into politics, campaigning for Lindsay and eventually was named director of the New York City Youth Board, the first Hasidic Jew to achieve such a post.
+Shrage went into politics, campaigning for Lindsay and eventually was named director of the New York City Youth Board, the first Hasidic Jew ever to achieve such a post.
 “After the Macabee experience, I said, ‘If we can’t fight in the streets, let’s fight in City Hall.
 And I also believe that we broke ground then politically.
 Up until then, if you take a look at the Hasidim, they were the lovely little remnants of yesteryear walking the street.
 If they ever wanted to see somebody in government, like a district leader, they had to hire a lawyer to be a spokesman for them.
 And the lawyer will say to them, ‘Chaim Yankel, you stand in the corner, there, I’ll do the talking for you,’ and there stood the Hasid smiling, looking good.
 I’ve seen that, and it killed me.’”

 “There were those here who said look closely at this because you’ll never see it again,” he went on.
 “The acculturation processes of America are going to make real American Jews out of these people, meaning that their beards and their earlocks and their black kaftans will go.
 They said, ‘That’s a dead generation.’
 The fascinating thing is right here in America the movement has not only increased in quantity, it has increased in quality,” Shrage said.

-I wanted to know more, especially about the latter point, so Shrage gave me some phone numbers, and I found myself at 770 Eastern Parkway a few days later, meeting with Rabbi Yehuda Krinsky, a kindly but slightly pained-looking man, who served as personal secretary to the Lubavacher Rebbe in charge of public relations, among other things.
+I wanted to know more, especially about the latter point, so Shrage gave me some phone numbers, and I found myself at 770 Eastern Parkway a few days later, meeting with Rabbi Yehuda Krinsky, a kindly but slightly pained-looking man, who served as personal secretary to the Lubavacher Rebbe, in charge of public relations, among other things.
 He had attended the Boston Latin School, and had a partially non-Lubavitch background.
 Krinsky asked if I had any religious affiliation.
 I answered that I had none—I considered myself an existentialist, neither Christian nor Jew.
 I think he sensed some softness both in that and in my plan.
 He advised me that.
 I could write about the neighborhood conflicts, and the Lubavitchers would offer what little comment they could.
 Or I could write about the Hasidim in general, and they would help.
 Maybe it was his paternal manner, but I chose the latter.

 Meanwhile, I studied up on the Hasidim in my imperfect way.
-Hasidism was founded by Israel Bal Shem Tov (circa 1700-1760), a Jewish peasant and mystic.
-He taught his followers, mostly illiterate Jews who could barely live off the Polish mud, that book learning was not as important as fervor in dealing with the Almighty.
+Hasidism was founded by Israel Bal Shem Tov (circa 1700-1760), a Jewish peasant and mystic who taught his followers, mostly illiterate Jews who could barely live off the Polish mud, that book learning was not as important as fervor in dealing with the Almighty.
 His ideas were opposed by Jewish scholars like the Vilna Goan.
 But they were accepted by the suffering masses.
 Within 30 years of the Bal Shem Tov’s demise, half the Jews in Eastern Europe were Hasidim (pious ones), and every town had its tzaddik or Rebbe, a Hasidic master whose word was taken as law by his followers.